ChainAgnostic/namespaces/tezos/caip2.md

 ## Integrity guarantees for the chain ID

 The third chapter of the [Tezos Position Paper][] is dedicated to the analysis of potential threats leading to a user connecting to the Tezos network for the first time and not ending up on the `tezos:mainnet`.
 One of the main features of the technology is the [On-Chain Governance][] including its consensus mechanism based on [Proof-of-Stake][].
-In combination with periodical checkpoints - which are created by institutions like e.g. a [Tezos Block Explorer][] or others based on social consensus - and statistical analysis of the chain using TAPOS "transactions as proof of stake" it is considered safe to assume to be connected to the mainnet regarding most given threat models.
-The current mainnet is running without a security breach since the `30th of June 2018` with enough incentive to attack its security mechanisms indicating the validity of the statement above.
+In combination with social consensus around periodic chain-state "checkpoints" used to bootstrap nodes and anchor shared ground-truth for, e.g. [Tezos Block Explorer][], a statistical analysis of the chain using TAPOS ("transactions as proof of stake") serves as guarantee of the integrity of the mainnet regarding these threat models.
+The current mainnet has been running without a pertinent protocol-level security breach or consensus attack since the `30th of June 2018`.

 ## Test Cases

 This is a list of manually composed examples.
 See [Tezos test network infrastructure][] for available public chains.
 You can use the [Tezos RPC Interface][] to compute the chain id from a block hash as follows:

 ```bash
 # Tezos Ghostnet (Long-running test network)